perossing/d3-data-visualizations/d3-scatter-plot/README.md

 - users can delete data points on click
 - scales and axes adjust with new/deleted data points

-*to do:*
-- users can choose to delete or dim data points on click
-- tooltips showing values
-- styling

 view at https://d3-interactive-scatterplot.glitch.me/